remoteinterview/zero/docs/README.md

 ## Try Online

-You can try with Zero without installing it locally, thanks to Glitch.
+You can try Zero without installing it locally, thanks to Glitch.
 Click the button below:

 <!-- Remix Button -->
 <a href="https://glitch.com/edit/#!/remix/zero-starter">